CROI 2027 Chair and Vice Chairs

 Anna Suk-Fong Lok, MD

-Dr Lok is the Dame Sheila Sherlock Distinguished University Professor of Hepatology and Internal Medicine and the Alice Lohrman Andrews Research Professor of Hepatology in the Department of Internal Medicine at Michigan Medical.
-She is also the Director of Clinical Hepatology and Assistant Dean for Clinical Research at the University of Michigan Medical School in Ann Arbor, Michigan.
-She has published more than 600 papers on viral hepatitis and liver diseases, is the coauthor of 5 editions of the American Association for the Study of Liver Diseases Guidelines on Hepatitis B, and was among the top 1% most cited scientists in the world for the decade of 2002 to 2012.
-A recipient of numerous awards for research, mentoring, and service to the scientific community, Dr Lok was president of the American Association for the Study of Liver Diseases in 2017 and has served as an editor for journals including Hepatology, Journal of Viral Hepatitis, Gastroenterology, and Hepatology Communication.
+Dr Lok is the Dame Sheila Sherlock Distinguished University Professor of Hepatology and Internal Medicine and the Alice Lohrman Andrews Research Professor of Hepatology in the Department of Internal Medicine at the University of Michigan Medical School in Ann Arbor, Michigan.
+She has published more than 650 papers on viral hepatitis and liver diseases, is the coauthor of 6 editions of the American Association for the Study of Liver Diseases Guidelines on Hepatitis B, and was among the top 1% most-cited scientists in the world for the decade of 2002 to 2012.
+Dr Lok is a member of the National Academy of Medicine and a recipient of numerous awards for research, mentoring, and service to the scientific community.
+She was president of the American Association for the Study of Liver Diseases in 2017, has served as an associate editor for journals including Hepatology, Journal of Viral Hepatitis, Gastroenterology, and Hepatology Communications, and is currently a senior associate editor for Hepatology.

 Research Focus: Natural history and treatment of hepatitis B and C, as well as the prevention of liver cancer